qiyunzhu/woltka/doc/collapse.md

 Note that feature IDs in the original profile are nested.
 However, in the collapsed profile, they become stratified by a pipe (`|`) from the collapsed field to the end.
 This is because the collapsed field has broken the nestedness.

-It is important to avoid confusion when collapsing middle levels in nested features.
+It is important to avoid confusion when collapsing a certain level in nested features.
 For example, the original feature IDs are like (4-level EC numbers):

 ```
 EC:2.7.2.10